mjegann5/anypoint-data-blind-demo/README.md

 2. Import the project into Anypoint Studio

-3. Get the temporary datablind.repo.authtoken from Kavi Software
+3. Get a trial token from Kavi Software.
+This will be the value for datablind.repo.authtoken in the mvn command.

 5. Run the following command at the project root:

     mvn -s settings.xml -Ddatablind.repo.authtoken=*********************** install

-    This will install the required reepositories
+    This will install the required repositories

-6. Run the Mule Application in Anypoint studio
+6. In Anypoint Studio, Run the Demo as a Mule Application

 7. Use the postman collection to send a request to Demo App